 San Fernando Valley Model A Club

-- SFV Membership applications are available at general meetings or by mail.
+- SFV Club Membership applications are available at our general meetings or by clicking here to download.
 Dues run from January to January.
-New membership applications and payments received after October of current year receive credit for the following year.
+New Membership applications and payments received after October of current year receive credit for the following year.
 In order to be included in the current year’s roster, dues must be received by February 1st (No Exceptions).

-- Renewal membership applications and/or dues commence being accepted in the month of October and must be paid by January 1st, for inclusion in the new years roster.
+- Renewal Membership applications and/or dues commence being accepted in the month of October and must be paid by February 1st, for inclusion in the new years roster.